LinerSu/nyu-pl-sum19-rec/Class 03/README.md

 ## Stack Pointer & Frame Pointer
 1. Stack Pointer: contains the address of either the last used location or the next unused location on the stack.
 2. Frame Pointer: points into the activation record of a subroutine so that any objects allocated on the stack can be referenced with a static offset from the frame pointer.
+3. Stack and heap structure in the memeory:

 ## Calling Convention
 1. Caller: function or procedure who makes the function call